RibosomeCRCL/ribomethseq-nf/README.md

 - https://www.ncbi.nlm.nih.gov/nuccore/NR_003278.3 (18S)
 - https://www.ncbi.nlm.nih.gov/nuccore/NR_003279.1 (28S)

+### Human snRNA (`human_full` profile)

+In addition to the rRNA above, the `human_full` profile also analyses six snRNA:
+U1, U2, U4, U5, U6 and U12.
+Its bowtie2 index combines the human rRNA and snRNA
+references in a single index.

-The associated fasta sequences for human and mouse organisms are stored in the `data/fasta` directory.
-It is possible to add other species, but it will be necessary to add a new profile in `nextflow.config` file for them.
+The reference FASTA sequences are stored under `data/fasta` (snRNA in `data/fasta/snRNA`).
+Precomputed `bowtie2` indexes are provided in `data/bowtie` (`human`, `human_full`, `mouse`).
+It is possible to add other reference sets, but you will need to build an index and add a matching profile in `nextflow.config`.

-Precomputed `bowtie2` indexes are also already provided for both human and mouse in the folder `data/bowtie`.
 If you need to use your own index, you can specify it through the `--bowtie_index` parameter.

 ## Input parameters